 Each year, thousands of people in Idaho purchase, sell or refinance their home.
 Many of these transactions consist of a simple line item for an appraisal.
 And while there are a budding number of automated home valuation systems that may seem less expensive than an appraisal, nearly all lenders still need a local expert because the stakes are very high.
 You might believe that getting a mortgage is the only reason to get an appraisal, but there are more instances when the services of a licensed, independent real estate professional could come in handy.

 Dispute your tax assessment

-PMI removal to lower a mortgage payment
+PMI removal to lower your mortgage payment

-Order an appraisal from J.D.
-Schwab AppraisalOrder online
+Get your appraisal from Schwab AppraisalOrder online

-Fair and accurate estate liquidation
+Determine a fair and accurate valuation for estate liquidation

-Sell your home quickly — at an accurate price
+Close on your home quickly — at an accurate price

 A professional appraisal will help you make a better educated decision when determining your selling price, whether you want to sell your home on your own or with the help of a real estate agent.
 An appraiser has no vested interest in what price the house sells for, unlike real estate agents.
 Our fees aren't a percentage of the sales price, but rather they are calculated on our efforts to complete the appraisal report.

 We examine the difference in value items like an additional bathroom or a kitchen remodel can make on a daily basis.
 And we're experts in knowing how long propertiesstay on the market.
 So, seeking a professional appraisal is a reliable way to determine what improvements will add value and what a suitable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.